NannyML/nannyml/docs/tutorials/data_requirements.rst

 Data Periods
 ------------

-NannyML works with two :term:`Data-Periods`.
+NannyML works with two :term:`Data Periods<data period>`.
 The first one is called the :ref:`reference period<data-drift-periods-reference>`, is represented by the **reference dataset**, and is used to establish the expectations of the model's performance.
 The second is called the :ref:`analysis period<data-drift-periods-analysis>`, is represented by the **analysis period**, and is used to whether the model is still performing according to expectations.